So Far, So Good

 Show and Tell - Linda's Cut-Glass Snowflake Project

-Look what Linda Reid, a retired teach from Manitoba who enjoys crocheting and knitting, made using the Cut-Glass Snowflake pattern.
+Look what Linda Reid, a retired teacher from Manitoba who enjoys crocheting and knitting, made using the Cut-Glass Snowflake pattern.

 This lovely hanging Christmas decoration!